AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`category` (optional, default :command:`General`)

-  The category in the keybindings editor (:menuselection:`Edit --> Key bindings` menu) in which the action is displayed.
+  The category in the keybindings editor (:menuselection:`Edit --> Preferences` menu) in which the action is displayed.
 If you specify an empty string, the action is considered part of the implementation and not displayed in the editor and the user will not be able to assign it a keybinding through the graphical user interface (although this can still be done via XML commands).

 If you define the same action multiple times, the last definition is used.
 However, items such as menus and buttons that reference the action keep